Anzac Day Dawn Service – Australian National Memorial, Villers-Bretonneux, France

-Only visitors requiring mobility support who have registered with DVA, and authorised vehicles, will have drop-off access at the Australian National Memorial.
+Only visitors requiring mobility support who have registered with DVA, and have authorised vehicles, will have drop-off access or parking at the Australian National Memorial.

 Several buses will depart from and return to the following towns in the region between 2.00am and 9.00am:

 - Amiens/Australian National Memorial/Amiens